 If you`re looking for cheap houses for sale in Santa Maria, Portugal, you can find many options on the island’s west coast: from a 2-bedroom apartment for €120,000 to a 1-bedroom cottage house with private garden and balcony for €70,000.

 Houses for sale in Santa Maria – the east of the island

 The east of the island is more rugged.
-With lush vegetation, here you are more in tune with the rugged beauty of nature.
-The Pico Alto mountain is situated in the west of the island – the highest point of the island and which stands at 590 meters above sea level.
+With lush vegetation, this area is in tune with the rugged beauty of nature.
+The Pico Alto mountain is situated on the west of the island – the highest point of the island, standing at 590 meters above sea level.
 You have stunning panoramic views of the island and the ocean.
 The volcanic shapes of Santa Maria are perhaps best seen at Ribeira de Maloás.
-Here, the river valley hosts an impressive waterfall of about 20m that was formed as the result of the contact of lava flow with the sea.
+Here, the river valley hosts an impressive waterfall of about 20 m that was formed as the result of the contact of lava flow with the sea.